niravmsoni/aspnetcore-dependency-injection/README.md

 			- We are no longer dealing with object creation
 			- DI container calls constructors
 			- Not concerned with ordering of registrations
 			- No need to worry about dependencies of each type.
-We have to register types individually and then DI container does the heavy lifting of creating instance of classes with required dependencies automatically
+We have to register types individually and then DI container does the heavy lifting of creating instance of classes in the correct order with required dependencies automatically
+			- For ex: IProductSource is required as a dependency for IProductImporter service so, first DI container will resolve ProductSource and then ProductImporter